 Conflicts of Interest may arise in any area of our business in the course of providing any investment and ancillary services, which may result in benefiting our interests.
 Conflicts of Interest can arise between various parties, including:

-- T212 and one or more of its clients;

-- A director or an employee and one or more of the firm's clients;

-- A director or an employee and T212;

-- Two or more of T212's clients;

-- A third-party service provider and T212;

-- A third-party service provider and T212's client(s); and,

-- Two or more employees.
+- a.
+Trading 212 and one or more of its clients; - b.
+Trading 212 DE and Trading 212 CY; - c.
+A director or an employee and one or more of the firm's clients; - d.
+A director or an employee and Trading 212; - e.
+Two or more of the Trading 212's clients; - f.
+A third-party service provider and Trading 212; - g.
+A third-party service provider and Trading 212's client(s); and, - h.
+Two or more employees.